-If you purchased tickets for the Angel Romero and Nina Kotova concert originally scheduled in Portland in May of 2020, this performance has been rescheduled as part of our 2022 season for the date and location below.
-We do not offer refunds but you may hold on to your tickets for the rescheduled performances or request a voucher for the value of your tickets that can be used for other concerts.
-To request a voucher in lieu of your tickets which can be used for other U.S. Classic Guitar events including the online series, please email us at email@example.com.
+If you purchased tickets for one of the previous rescheduled dates for Angel Romero, this performance has been rescheduled as part of our 2022 season for the date and location below.
+We do not offer refunds but you may hold on to your tickets for the rescheduled performance or request a voucher for the value of your tickets that can be used for other concerts.
+To request a voucher in lieu of your tickets which can be used for other U.S. Classic Guitar events including the online series, please email us at firstname.lastname@example.org.
 Thank you for your patience and understanding.

 Angel Romero Biography